 Clawboo owns one state directory, default~/.clawboo, overridable with CLAWBOO_HOME (~-expansion applies).
 Everything Clawboo writes lives under it:

-CREATE TABLE IF NOT EXISTS DDL in createDb; a schema change is a hard reset of the local DB.
-To wipe state, stop the server and delete ~/.clawboo (or just ~/.clawboo/clawboo.db), then re-run onboarding.~/.openclaw, set by OPENCLAW_STATE_DIR) is read-only interop; Clawboo reads the Gateway config and a provider-key fallback from it but never writes there.
+CREATE TABLE IF NOT EXISTS DDL in ensureSchema (packages/db/src/schemaBootstrap.ts), and a version bump reconciles an existing database up to it on first open, adding any columns it is missing, so an image bump needs no data migration step.
+That covers additive changes only: a release that rewrote or removed an existing column would still need the reset below, and would say so in its notes.
+To wipe state, run clawboo stop, delete ~/.clawboo (or just ~/.clawboo/clawboo.db), then re-run onboarding.
+See Upgrading an existing database.~/.openclaw, set by OPENCLAW_STATE_DIR) is read-only interop; Clawboo reads the Gateway config and a provider-key fallback from it but never writes there.

 Running standalone (no CLI)